jmannall/RoomAcoustiCpp/docs/unity/introduction.md

 The material entry is paired with a Unity material.

 ### RACDebug
-The `RACDebug` script is used to visualise the RoomAcoustiC++ spatialisation system in Unity.
+The `RACDebug` script is used to visualise the RAC spatialisation system in Unity.
 If the RAC_Debug plugin is used and gizmos are enabled, it will draw the current edges, image source paths and reverb source positions in the scene view.

 ## Create your first scene

-The following steps outline how to create a simple scene in Unity and integrate RoomAcoustiC++.
+The following steps outline how to create a simple scene in Unity and integrate RAC.

 1. Create an empty GameObject and attach the RACManager script.
     1. Change the Image Edge Configuration to: